Changhe Z-10: Variants

 In 2018, older batches began to be upgraded alongside newly manufactured models.
 The ceramic/graphene composite armor plates (on the engine covering and below the cockpit windows) and a new missile approach warning system (MAWS) at the nose section and on the tail boom, both introduced initially on the Z-10ME, were installed on some of the Z-10.
 The upward-facing engine nozzle was not installed during the early stage of the upgrade program, possibly waiting for the engine replacement.
 Subsequently in 2020, the fleet was upgraded to more powerful WZ-9C engines with rated power of 1200 kW, new data-link enabled missiles, IRCM systems, and upward-facing exhaust nozzles (to lower infrared visibility).
 It also introduces an advanced IFF system and an enhanced BeiDou navigation system antenna, significantly improving Z-10's operational capabilities.
+The definitive version of the Z-10 is called Z-10A by some analysts.